 e.
 Analysis Sample Size: Provide the number of customers, number of installations, number of measures (if different) and the number of observations in the analysis and time periods of data collection.
 If different for different units of analysis, a summary table should be provided.

-Tables B-3 and B-4 show the number of customers included in the study from each sector and program year.
+Tables B-3 and B-4 show the number of customers that were actually surveyed in 2003 and included in the study from each sector and program year.